-Observed every year on the fourth Tuesday in March, American Diabetes Association's Diabetes Alert Day is meant to shine a light on the seriousness of diabetes, and encourage you to monitor your personal risk for this disease.
-Diabetes was first documented in 1552 BC by an Egyptian doctor, but it wasn't until 1916 that a scientist in Boston, Massachusetts established himself as a leading expert and began to widely circulate information about the disease.
-In the early 20th century, it was determined that a fasting diet and routine exercise were the biggest factors to reduce the risk of death in diabetes patients.
+Diabetes is a disease that affects thousands of men, women, and even children across the US.
+American Diabetes Association's Diabetes Alert Day (observed in March) and National Diabetes Awareness Month (every November) are two times of the year that we can shine a brighter light on the seriousness of diabetes, and encourage you to monitor your personal risk for this disease.
+Diabetes was first documented in 1552 BC by an Egyptian doctor, but it wasn't until 1916 that a scientist in Boston, Massachusetts began to widely circulate information about the disease.
+In the early 20th century, it was determined that a healthy diet and routine exercise were the biggest factors to reduce the risk of death in diabetes patients.
 Nowadays, physicians still use these principles when teaching people how to prevent or live with diabetes.

 - Diabetes affects about 10.5% of the US population, and nearly 7.3 million people (out of roughly 34 million diabetic Americans), are unaware they even have the disease.

 - Roughly 88 million people (18+ years) have prediabetes, but almost 85% of these people don't know they have it.
 Prediabetes is a condition in which blood glucose levels are higher than normal, but not high enough to be diagnosed as diabetes.

 - About 50% of women that have gestational diabetes will go on to develop type 2 diabetes.
 Gestational diabetes is only developed when a woman is pregnant.

 National Institute of Diabetes and Digestive and Kidney Diseases

 Both types are chronic and affect how your body regulates glucose (your blood sugar).
 Glucose is the fuel for the cells in your body, but can't enter the cells unless there is enough insulin.